plasmicapp/plasmic/README.md

 3. Install the canary version into wherever you're trying to test, via `yarn add ... --registry=http://localhost:4873`

-4. Once you're done, commit your changes, go through code reviews, etc.
+4. Once you're done making your changes, you can run `yarn bump` to bump the versions of the changed packages.
+If you already have an existing git commit you wawnt to use, do `yarn bump --amend`.
+Submit for code review.

-5. When you're ready to do a release, run `yarn release`.
-This will amend your commit that bumps all the changed package versions, and add also tag the git commit.
+5. Once your change has been approved and you're ready to release to npm, run `yarn release`.
+This will individually publish each package to npm.